0xFacet/FIPs/FIPS/fip-1.md

 ## Abstract

-This FIP proposes a comprehensive overhaul of the Facet protocol’s native gas token, Facet Compute Token (FCT).
-The changes (1) derive a deterministic total‑supply cap via an issuance‑based halving schedule, (2) replace the 10,000‑block “stair‑step” rate adjustment with a dual‑threshold system that recalibrates the moment either the block limit *or* the issuance target is hit, and (3) mint FCT in proportion to ETH burned for calldata, not raw gas units.
+This FIP proposes a comprehensive overhaul of the Facet protocol's native gas token, Facet Compute Token (FCT).
+The changes (1) derive a deterministic total‑supply cap via an issuance‑based halving schedule, (2) replace the 10,000‑block "stair‑step" rate adjustment with a dual‑threshold system that recalibrates the moment either the block limit *or* the issuance target is hit, moving from 10,000-block to 1,000-block periods, and (3) mint FCT in proportion to ETH burned for calldata, not raw gas units.
 Together, these measures aim to deliver predictable dilution, minimise issuance swings, and insulate mint costs from exogenous gas‑price spikes.

 ## Motivation